-- (1) An aircraft operated as a controlled flight shall maintain continuous air-ground voice communication watch on the appropriate communication channel of, and establish two-way communication as necessary with, the appropriate air traffic control unit, except as may be prescribed by the appropriate ATS authority in respect of aircraft forming part of aerodrome traffic at a controlled aerodrome. - (2) Communication failure: If a communication failure precludes compliance with CAR 180.133 (1), the aircraft shall comply with the voice communication failure procedures of ICAO Annex 10, Volume II, and with such of the following procedures as are appropriate.
+- Note 1.
+SELCAL or similar automatic signalling devices satisfy the requirement to maintain an air-ground voice communication watch. - Note 2.
+The requirement for an aircraft to maintain an air-ground voice communication watch remains in effect after CPDLC has been established - (2) Communication failure: If a communication failure precludes compliance with CAR 180.133 (1), the aircraft shall comply with the voice communication failure procedures of CAR 171, and with such of the following procedures as are appropriate.
 The aircraft shall attempt to establish communications with the appropriate air traffic control unit using all other available means.
-In addition, the aircraft, when forming part of the aerodrome traffic at a controlled aerodrome, shall keep a watch for such instructions as may be issued by visual signals. - (a) If in visual meteorological conditions, the aircraft shall: - i. continue to fly in visual meteorological conditions; land at the nearest suitable aerodrome; and report its arrival by the most expeditious means to the appropriate air traffic services unit; - ii. if considered advisable, complete an IFR flight in accordance with CAR 180.133 (2)(b). - (b) If in instrument meteorological conditions or when the pilot of an IFR flight considers it inadvisable to complete the flight in accordance with CAR180.133(2) (a) (i), the aircraft shall:

-- i. unless otherwise prescribed on the basis of regional air navigation agreement, in airspace where radar is not used in the provision of air traffic control, maintain the last assigned speed and level, or minimum flight altitude if higher, for a period of 20 minutes following the aircraft's failure to report its position over a compulsory reporting point and thereafter adjust level and speed in accordance with the filed flight plan; - ii. in airspace where radar is used in the provision of air traffic control, maintain the last assigned speed and level, or minimum flight altitude if higher, for a period of seven minutes following: - the time the last assigned level or minimum flight altitude is reached; or - the time the transponder is set to Code 7600; or - the aircraft's failure to report its position over a compulsory reporting point;
+In addition, the aircraft, when forming part of the aerodrome traffic at a controlled aerodrome, shall keep a watch for such instructions as may be issued by visual signals. - (a) If in visual meteorological conditions, the aircraft shall: - continue to fly in visual meteorological conditions; land at the nearest suitable aerodrome; and report its arrival by the most expeditious means to the appropriate air traffic services unit; - ii. if considered advisable, complete an IFR flight in accordance with CAR 180.133 (2) (b). - (b) If in instrument meteorological conditions or when the pilot of an IFR flight considers it inadvisable to complete the flight in accordance with CAR180.133(2) (a) (i), the aircraft shall: - i. unless otherwise prescribed on the basis of regional air navigation agreement, in airspace where radar is not used in the provision of air traffic control, maintain the last assigned speed and level, or minimum flight altitude if higher, for a period of 20 minutes following the aircraft's failure to report its position over a compulsory reporting point and thereafter adjust level and speed in accordance with the filed flight plan; - ii. in airspace where radar is used in the provision of air traffic control, maintain the last assigned speed and level, or minimum flight altitude if higher, for a period of seven minutes following: - the time the last assigned level or minimum flight altitude is reached; or - the time the transponder is set to Code 7600; or - the aircraft's failure to report its position over a compulsory reporting point;